Southland Storms: Latest Evacuations And Closures

-LOS ANGELES (CBSLA) – A series of storms hitting the Southland this week are forcing evacuations in recent wildfire burn areas, which are at risk of flooding and debris flows.
+LOS ANGELES (CBSLA) – The third and final in a series of storms hitting the Southland this week has dumped several inches of rain on recent wildfire burn areas, which are at risk of flooding and debris flows.

 Woolsey Fire Burn Area: